watakandai/watakandai.github.io/index.md

 I'm a postdoctoral researcher in the Department of Bioengineering at the University of Pennsylvania, working with Professor Konrad Kording.

 ## Interests
-I work in statistical and computational neuroscience under the supervision of Professor Adrienne Fairhall.
+I work in statistical and computational neuroscience under the supervision of Professor Konrad Kording.
 My interests are in the development of statistical methods for analyzing high-dimensional datasets provided by electrophysiological recording and optical imaging technologies, and the relation of this data to an organism's behavior.

 ## Bio